Canop/hu.js/readme.md

 ## empty

-Removes the svg nodes (not the defs : to remove everything, just call the standard DOM functions)
+Removes the svg nodes. (not the defs: to remove everything, just call the standard DOM functions)

 ## text